SwatiBGupta1110/Learning_Finetuning_Large_Language_Model/Lab1/README.md

 This repository contains a Python script, "01_Why_finetuning_lab_student," for comparing the output of fine-tuned and non-fine-tuned language models using the lamini and llama libraries.
 The script utilizes the BasicModelRunner class to assess the performance of two models - one non-fine-tuned (meta-llama/Llama-2-7b-hf) and one fine-tuned (meta-llama/Llama-2-7b-chat-hf).
 Additionally, a comparison with ChatGPT is provided.

+# Notes:
+# Finetuning Large Language Models

+## Overview

+This repository contains a Python script as part of a short course on finetuning large language models (LLMs).
+The course, offered by Sharon Zhou, Co-Founder and CEO of Lamini, aims to provide insights into the significance of finetuning, its applications, and a comparative analysis with prompt engineering.
+The provided Python script showcases a lab comparing the outputs of a fine-tuned LLM with a non-fine-tuned model.

+## Important Notes from Transcript

+### Why Fine-tuning LLMs

+- Understand the reasons behind fine-tuning, its purpose, and how it compares to prompt engineering.
+- Explore a lab comparing a fine-tuned model with a non-fine-tuned one.

+### Fine-tuning Overview

+- Fine-tuning involves specializing general-purpose models (e.g., GPT-3) for specific use cases (e.g., ChatGPT or GitHub co-pilot).
+- Analogy: General models are like primary care physicians; fine-tuned models are specialists like cardiologists or dermatologists.
+- Fine-tuning allows models to learn from more data, upgrading from a general-purpose model to a specialized one.

+### Benefits of Fine-tuning

+- Enables customization to specific use cases.
+- Enhances model consistency, reducing hallucinations and improving output accuracy.
+- Allows steering the model's behavior for more desirable and tailored results.

+### Comparison with Prompt Engineering

+- Prompting is the practice of inputting queries to modify model outputs.
+- Pros of Prompting: No need for data to start, lower upfront cost, and minimal technical knowledge required.
+- Cons: Limited data input, issues with handling large datasets, and challenges with hallucination correction.

+### Fine-tuning vs. Prompting

+- Fine-tuning: Can handle almost unlimited data, corrects incorrect information, and provides better control over costs and latency.
+- Prompting: Great for generic use cases, quick starts, and prototypes but may lack precision for specific applications.

+### Fine-tuning for Performance

+- Improves model consistency, reliability, and moderation capabilities.
+- Allows customization of responses to maintain a consistent user experience.

+### Fine-tuning for Privacy

+- Conducting fine-tuning in a Virtual Private Cloud (VPC) or on-premise prevents data leakage and breaches.
+- Ensures data safety, especially when dealing with sensitive information.

+### Fine-tuning for Cost Optimization

+- Offers cost transparency by reducing the cost per request.
+- Provides greater control over costs, uptime, and latency.

+### Tools and Technologies for Fine-tuning

+- Utilizes Python libraries, including PyTorch (Meta), HuggingFace, and Llamanai.
+- Highlights LLAMA library's high-level interface for easy model training with minimal code.

+### Lab Demonstration

+- Compares the outputs of a non-fine-tuned model (LLAMA2) with a fine-tuned model (LLAMA2Chat) using various queries.
+- Illustrates the improved performance of the fine-tuned model in generating coherent and relevant responses.

+### Next Steps

+- The next lab will delve into the fine-tuning process and its placement in the overall training process.

+---

+**Note: Credit to the original owners — This script is part of the "Finetuning Large Language Models" course by Sharon Zhou at Lamini.
+All credits for the script go to the original creators and owners.**

 ## Setup

 Before running the script, make sure to set the lamini API URL and key using the environment variables `POWERML__PRODUCTION__URL` and `POWERML__PRODUCTION__KEY`.
 Replace `<your_lamini_api_url>` and `<your_lamini_api_key>` with your actual lamini API URL and key.